Agricultural firm Kakuzi PLC is bullish on the long-term growth prospects of its products.

 However, he raised concerns about the impact of climate change on the crop.
 Initially, they used to harvest 70 per cent of the nuts in the March-April period, but now it is 50:50 per cent for the two seasons.

-“Although we are not losing on the yield, harvesting in two seasons makes our operational cost go up because of a long harvesting period.”
+“Although we are not losing on the yield, harvesting in two seasons increases our operational cost because of a long harvesting period.”

 Koima says they are also getting orders from Nigeria and Egypt.